Tyler State Park (Pennsylvania): Tyler Park Center for the Arts

 The Tyler Park Center for the Arts occupies a building that was once a horse stable for the Tyler family.
 The barn and surrounding buildings have been converted into artist dwellings, workshops, and studios.
 The arts center offers classes, workshops, daytime summer camps, and cultural events.
 The annual Crafts in the Meadow Fall Craft Show helps support the non-profit arts center.

-Langhorne Players Theater Company

-Home to the Langhorne Players, Inc., the Spring Garden Mill was once a grain and feed mill.
-The Langhorne Players are a volunteer community theater company that has converted the mill into a small theater for the production of unusual, thought-provoking plays and cultural events.

 Climate

 According to the Trewartha climate classification system, Tyler State Park has a Temperate Continental climate (Dc) with hot summers (a), cold winters (o) and year-around precipitation.
 Dcao climates are characterized by at least one month having an average mean temperature ≤ 32.0 °F, four to seven months with an average mean temperature ≥ 50.0 °F, at least one month with an average mean temperature ≥ 72.0 °F and no significant precipitation difference between seasons.
 Although summers are typically slightly humid at Tyler State Park, episodes of heat and high humidity can occur with heat index values > 108 °F. Since 1981, the highest air temperature was 102.8 °F on 07/22/2011, and the highest average mean dew point was 75.2 °F on 08/13/2016.
 The average wettest month is July which corresponds with the annual peak in thunderstorm activity.
 Since 1981, the wettest calendar day was 6.46 inches (164 mm) on 08/27/2011.
 During the winter months, the plant hardiness zone is 7a with an average annual extreme minimum air temperature of 0.5 °F. Since 1981, the coldest air temperature was -10.5 °F on 01/22/1984.
 Episodes of extreme cold and wind can occur with wind chill values < -10 °F. The average annual snowfall (Nov-Apr) is between 24 and 30 inches (61 and 76 cm).
 Ice storms and large snowstorms depositing ≥ 12 inches (30 cm) occur once every few years, particularly during nor’easters from December through February.